amaclean2/ExperimentationPlatform/README.md

 Lastly events are what's logged by users interacting with the application.
 They're used to create metrics about the experiment's efficacy.

+## Changes

+- I moved `GET /experiments/{id}/assignment/{user_id}` to `POST /experiments/check-eligibility`.
+The new endpoint accomodates making sure the user is in the experiment as well as getting the variant.
+- I moved individual result data from `GET /experiments/{experiment_id}/results` to `GET /events/{event_id}`.
+This way individual event data is returned from the get event endpoint, and statistical data is returned from the experiments endpoint

 ## Usage

+APIs are documented in APIDoc.md

 To get the variants applicable to a specific user once in a flow, call the `/check-eligibility` endpoint with all possible experiments in that workflow.